petrvanblokland/Xierpa3/README.md

 This condition will remain until version 1.0

-But it already is a great framework to start thinking about the creation of publications through objects, rather writing websites in HTML and CSS directly.
+But it already is a great framework to start thinking about the creation of publications through objects, rather than writing websites in HTML and CSS directly.

 # -----------------------------------------------------------------------------
 Xierpa3 (2014) is based on XPyth (2002), Xierpa (2006) and Xierpa2 (2010)

+XPyth, Xierpa and Xierpa2 were developed by Petr van Blokland and Torben Wilhelmsen.

 # -----------------------------------------------------------------------------
-Xierpa & Xierpa3 are products developed by:
+Xierpa3 is a product developed by:

 Copyright (c) 2014+ Buro Petr van Blokland + Claudia Mens